Watch Video: MLA Citation Style for a quick introduction to MLA citations.

 If you are interested in using a citation manager to gather your research source citations and format them as needed, see our Citation Managers guide.

 You may also see the Citing Sources page of the library site for a number of useful links and tips for information on how cite your sources and also some tools that will help you do so.
-And whatever you do, don't forget the ability to email yourself an MLA citation from Articles & More and other databases.
+And whatever you do, don't forget the ability to email yourself an APA, MLA, or Chicago citation from Articles & More and other databases.
 If you don't know how to do this, just ask me!

 Don't Just Trust What You Find - Verify!